codytc1/RTV/README.md

-real time visual generator based on sound frequencies and volume. distort a 3D object and its texture based on the incoming audio. now with mira support for control over a network using the mira app.
+real time visual generator based on sound frequencies and volume. distort a 3D object and its texture based on the incoming audio. using the included touch osc template most controls can be done via a network connection.